HSE Tobacco Free Campus Toolkit Guidance Document

 Smoking Cessation and Mental Health - A Briefing for Frontline Staff.

-The Smoking Cessation and Mental Health Briefing document can be downloaded here.
+Download the Smoking Cessation and Mental Health Briefing document

 The Tobacco Free Campus Policy is already in place in many health facility campuses, with many hospitals and primary care facilities already "tobacco free".

 Signage is only one part of the overall communication message that needs to be considered when introducing the Tobacco Free Campus Policy.

 Having examined current signage already in use in many of these facilities, it has been decided to standardise any new signage so that the signs are distinctive and easily understood by all members of the public.

 Consideration has also been taken into account that 41% of our current population has some literacy difficulties and for many residents, English may not be their first language.
 We must also comply with national legislation which demands that all text on signage must be replicated in Irish.

 Irish Language Signage